THIS OR THAT

-|John Lauritsen is a reporter from Montevideo, Minn.
+|John Lauritsen is an Emmy award-winning reporter from Montevideo, Minn.
 He joined WCCO-TV in late-July of 2007.
 Two days after he started, the Interstate 35W bridge collapsed.

-Before his television career, John grew up on a farm near Milan, Minn. and graduated from Montevideo Senior High School.
+Before his television career, John grew up on a farm near Milan, Minnesota and graduated from Montevideo Senior High School.
 He received a Master’s Degree in mass communications from St. Cloud State University, and has also taught a class there as well.
 He credits growing up on a farm and going to school in a small town with helping him become the reporter he is today.

-He began his career at KSAX-TV in Alexandria, Minn. before moving to Waterloo, Iowa where he worked for KWWL-TV.
-John also worked at Channel 12 in Brooklyn Park, Minn. before coming to WCCO-TV.
+He began his career at KSAX-TV in Alexandria, Minn., before moving to Waterloo, Iowa, where he worked for KWWL-TV.
+John also worked at Channel 12 in Brooklyn Park, Minn., before coming to WCCO-TV.
 He has been a reporter, anchor, sports reporter, sports anchor, editor, producer, and photographer during his television career.

 During his time at WCCO-TV, John has covered a variety of stories.
 He has reported on everything from floods to tornadoes to blizzards that have dumped nearly two feet of snow on Minnesota.
 You can also find John covering a crime story, a fire, a human interest story, or a sporting event.